FirmwareHandoff/firmware_handoff/source/transfer_list.rst

    * - tag ID range
      - Description

-   * - 0x0 -- 0xf_ffff
+   * - 0x0 -- 0x7f_ffff
-     - Standard tag id range.
-Any tag id in this range must first be allocated in this specification before being used.
-The allocation of the tag id requires the entry layout to be defined as well.
+     - Standardized range.
+Any tag ID in this range must first be allocated in this specification before being used.
+The allocation of the tag ID requires the entry layout to be defined as well.

-   * - 0x10_0000 -- 0x10_ffff
+   * - 0x80_0000 -- 0xff_efff
-     - Non-standard range.
-A platform firmware integrator can create entries in this range.
-Different platforms are allowed to have tag ids in this range with distinct data formats.
-Entries in this range are not standardized.
+     - Reserved.
+(Can later be used to extend standardized range if necessary.)

-   * - 0x11_0000 -- 0xffff_ffff
+   * - 0xff_f000 -- 0xff_ffff
-     - Reserved
+     - Non-standardized range.
+Tag IDs in this range can be used without allocation in this specification.
+Using this range for anything other than local experimentation or closed-source components that are entirely under the control of a single platform firmware integrator is strongly discouraged.

 .. _sec_std_entries:

 Standard transfer entries
 -------------------------

-The TEs have a `tag_id` in the {0, ..., 0xf_ffff} set.
-Both
-the tag_id of a standard entry as well as the entry layout must be defined in this specification before being used.
-New entries are expected to have a simple layout.
-Complex data should be represented in a self-describing data structure, such as the FDT [DT]_.

 The following entry types are currently defined: